Monika Benson, Dystonia Europe

 For me it was therefore also very important to be part of the patient network within ERN-RND.
 It is only by working together that we can achieve progress and change for our patient communities of rare neurological diseases.”

-Cathalijne van Doorne, ataxia patient advocate
+Cathalijne van Doorne, ataxia patient advocate (former ePAG member)

 In this edition of “Meet the members”, we interviewed Cathalijne van Doorne who used to be an ERN-RND ePAG patient advocate.
 She told us a bit more about being a patient advocate and why it’s important to raise awareness of rare diseases.